bagisto/bagisto-docs/docs/1.x/introduction/installation.md

 -  Please select the default locale or press enter to continue [en]:
 -  Please enter the default timezone [Asia/Kolkata]:
 -  Please enter the default currency [USD]:
--  What is the database name to be used by bagisto?:
+-  What is the database name to be used by Bagisto?:
 -  What is your database username?:
 -  What is your database password?:
 ```